An enlarged prostate is a condition that many men suffer from, but few wish to talk about it.

 Avodart works just like Finasteride and is commonly used in combination with alpha-blockers like Tamsulosin.
-This is done to provide a rapid onset of symptom relief for patients with severely enlarged prostate glands.
+This provides a rapid onset of symptom relief for patients with severely enlarged prostate glands.
 Such combination significantly improves urine flow and prevents bladder outlet obstruction.

 Prostate surgery to remove the prostate gland can treat your symptoms.
 The intervention will depend on the severity of your symptoms.

 Your doctor will help you determine the best surgery based on your circumstances.
 Common surgeries include: